50+ Vegan Snacks for Kids

 Holding out a seasonal gingerbread larabar with packaging visible.

-Look for bars that are low in added sugars and high in fiber, as this helps maintain steady energy levels and supports digestion.
-Health-minded parents may also look for bars with simple ingredient lists, avoiding artificial additives and preservatives.
-For those seeking vegan options made without dairy or eggs, there are plenty of choices available.
+When choosing snack bars for your kiddos, aim for options that are low in added sugars and high in fiber to help maintain steady energy and support digestion.
+Bars with simple ingredient lists are also a win, especially for parents looking to avoid artificial additives or preservatives.
+And if you’re searching for vegan-friendly options made without dairy or eggs, you’re in luck—there are plenty of choices to explore.

 Whole Food Snack Bars (Healthier Options)

-• Lara Bars (most are vegan and made with whole food ingredients)
+• Lara Bars: Most flavors are vegan and crafted with whole food ingredients.

-Always check the label for any hidden animal-derived ingredients and allergen warnings, especially if your child has specific dietary restrictions or allergies.
+Pro Tip: Always check the label for any hidden animal-derived ingredients, especially when trying new brands or flavors.
+A quick glance can ensure you’re keeping it plant-based while still finding something your kids will enjoy.n animal-derived ingredients and allergen warnings, especially if your child has specific dietary restrictions or allergies.

 Kids lunch box packed with tofu, peanut butter and jelly, fruit, peas, and a MadeGood snack bar.